Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 [noun]/man • ən • thə • mid • əl • a • tak/

-In the same way, for online transactions, an attacker might steer or tweak the sharing of sensitive details such as credit card numbers or passwords.
+In the same way, an attacker might steer or tweak the sharing of sensitive details such as credit card numbers or passwords.
 This would result in theft of funds or identity theft.

 How Do Man-in-the-Middle Attacks Work?

-MitM attacks work best when the person doing the attack can avoid being noticed by the person sending the message and the person receiving it.
+First off, the person doing the attacking needs to avoid being noticed by the person sending the message and the person receiving it.
 These attacks usually succeed by taking advantage of weak spots in how the network is protected, or mistakes in how network devices are set up.
-They can also simply target unsecure communications, like those over public WiFi.
+They can also target unsecure communications, like those sent over public WiFi.

 To pull off a MitM attack, there are two main steps the attacker needs to go through.
 First, they need to catch the messages being sent (intercept).
 Second, they might need to unlock (decrypt) those messages if they're protected.